znmto/Kiosk/README.md

 ## Kiosk

 <p align="center">
 A live version of this project can be found <a target="blank" rel="noopener noreferrer" href="https://majora-563d6.web.app/">here</a>.
-Best viewed on FireFox for now.
 </p>

 ### `Architecture`